progit/progit/de/02-git-basics/01-chapter2.markdown

 Another way to tag commits is with a lightweight tag.
 This is basically the commit checksum stored in a file — no other information is kept.
 To create a lightweight tag, don’t supply the `-a`, `-s`, or `-m` option:

 Einfache Tags sind die zweite Form von Tags, die Git kennt.
-Für einen einfachen Tag wird im wesentlichen die jeweilige Commit Checksumme, und sonst keine andere Information, in einer Datei gespeichert.
+Für einen einfachen Tag wird im wesentlichen die jeweilige Commit Prüfsumme, und sonst keine andere Information, in einer Datei gespeichert.
 Um einen einfachen Tag anzulegen, verwendest du einfach keine der drei Optionen `-a`, `-s` und `-m`:

 	$ git tag v1.4-lw
 	$ git tag